 Mdina in Malta is an ancient, unique, fortified city of incredible historical value.
 Erected on a hill overlooking the rest of the island from the north and east to west.
 It is an enchanting old capital that has kept its character with a tiny population of around 240 people.

 So beautiful and historic, the city filled with Medieval, Norman and baroque architecture.
 Several palaces, churches, cathedral, monasteries and high fortification walls that stretch all round visible from many parts of the island.

 Throughout the ages it has been maintained.
 It was shaken by Sicily’s earthquake of 1693 which left many buildings damaged and subsequently rebuilt as it is today.

 During the day it is a major tourist attraction.
 There is no other place like it on the island.
 At night it is quiet with a unique character also pleasant to visit lit by lanterns, quiet alleys, people walking the main road to the rear fortifications for the incredible view.

 Just next, there is the village of Rabat, which once formed part of the city.
-But during the Normans the defensive walls were narrowed to the present size for better defence.
+But during the Normans the defensive walls were narrowed to the present size for better defense.

 Many restaurants are busy for lunch and dinner in old amazing buildings nicely restored great both Maltese and tourist for quiet quality time at the silent city.

 Mdina, is on the tentative list of UNESCO World Heritage Site.
 A site that will tempt you to revisit.